 How did I come to form this particular limiting belief?

 What has made me hold onto this belief for so long?

-Understanding how these beliefs came into existence can help you to work through them in more effective ways.
-Just maybe these beliefs are linked to childhood memories and experiences that no longer serve your greater good.
-Unlocking these memories can help you to let go of specific experiences and maybe even forgive certain people from your past.
-And just maybe, you might even find the courage to forgive yourself.
+Understanding how these beliefs came into existence can help you work through them more effectively.
+Just maybe, these beliefs are linked to childhood memories and experiences that no longer serve your greater good.
+Unlocking these memories can help you to let go of specific experiences, and maybe, even forgive certain people that did you wrong.
+And possibly, you might also find the courage to forgive yourself.

-Another reason why it’s important to search for the origins of your limiting beliefs, is because every belief you hold onto has a set of references that support it.
-And by understanding the origins of this belief you will be in a prime position to pinpoint the various references that have been feeding this belief all this time.
+Another reason why it’s important to search for the origins of your limiting beliefs is that every belief you hold onto has a set of references that support it.
+And by understanding the origins of this belief you put yourself in a prime position to pinpoint the various references that have been feeding this belief.
 To help you with this identification process, ask yourself: